-Frisch elasticity, $1/\nu$, to be 0.5-commonly used values in the literature (for example, see Heathcote et al. 2014 and Storesletten et al. 2004 for risk aversion and Chetty et al. 2011 and Kaplan et al. 2018 for the Frisch elasticity).
+The time discount factor $\beta$ is chosen so that the model replicates the US net-worth-to-GDP ratio (2010-2019, Board of Governors).
+Finally, I set risk aversion, $\sigma$ , to be 2, and the Frisch elasticity, $1/\nu$ , to be 0.5-commonly used values in the literature (for example, see Heathcote et al. 2014 and Storesletten et al. 2004 for risk aversion and Chetty et al. 2011 and Kaplan et al. 2018 for the Frisch elasticity).

 Technology and income.
-The capital elasticity in the production function, α , is set to match the aggregate capital income share of 0.36.
-The labor income tax τ{l} and retirement income s are chosen so that retirement income is 30 percent of average labor earnings in the model and the government budget constraint is satisfied.
-The depreciation rate of capital, δ , is set at an annualized rate of 5 percent per year, a standard value used in the literature (for example, see Kehoe et al. 2018 and Chari et al. 2007).
+The capital elasticity in the production function, $\alpha$ , is set to match the aggregate capital income share of 0.36.
+The labor income tax $\tau{\ell}$ and retirement income s are chosen so that retirement income is 30 percent of average labor earnings in the model and the government budget constraint is satisfied.
+The depreciation rate of capital, $\delta$ , is set at an annualized rate of 5 percent per year, a standard value used in the literature (for example, see Kehoe et al. 2018 and Chari et al. 2007).
 The stay-at-home subsidy and consumption tax are set to zero in the pre-pandemic steady state.

-The age-profile of efficiency units, η{jS} , is normalized to one for healthy young workers and healthy middle-age workers are assumed to be 35 percent more efficient, to match the wage ratio in the data (2014, Panel Survey of Income Dynamics).
-I assume that the efficiencies of recovered individuals are the same as those of susceptible individuals, $\eta{jR} = \eta{jS}$.14 The fraction of labor that can be done from home, $\bar{\theta}j(\varepsilon)$, is set to match the average share of jobs that can be done from home by occupations grouped into five wage bins, computed based on Dingel and Neiman (2020).15 Thus, $\bar{\theta}j(\varepsilon)$ is set to 0.03 for individuals in the bottom 20 percent of the wage distribution, 0.21 for the second quintile, 0.32 for the third quintile, 0.47 for the fourth quintile, and 0.66 for those in the top 20 percent of the wage distribution, where the wage is defined as $w\eta{iS}\varepsilon$.
+The age-profile of efficiency units, $\eta{jS}$ , is normalized to one for susceptible young workers and susceptible middle-age workers are assumed to be 35 percent more efficient, to match the wage ratio of middle-age to young workers in the data (2014, Panel Survey of Income Dynamics).
+I assume that the efficiencies of recovered individuals are the same as those of susceptible individuals, $\eta{jR} = \eta{jS}$ .
+The fraction of labor that can be done from home,